cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 Database replication involves configuring a master and slave database architecture, whereby the slave is an exact replica of the master at all times.
 This feature is supported for MySQL, PostgreSQL, Redis and MongoDB.

-Database replication can be set up for a single application, or between akspplication, with various benefits:
+Database replication can be set up for a single application, or between applications, with various benefits:

 ### For a single application